 In this paper, we establish a quantum algorithm for a large class of inhomogeneous PDEs with a complexity that is polylogarithmic in~$N$ and is independent of~$\kappa$.
 Our algorithm's complexity does not violate the established lower bound on the complexity of solving a linear system~\cite{HHL09} as the lower bound is for generic cases.
-With respect to complexity lower bounds, the class of differential equations we consider is similar to the class of `fast-forwardable' Hamiltonians~\cite{GSS21,su21,CCD+03,AA17}: Hamiltonians that are simulatable in a sublinear time and do not violate the ``no-fast-forwarding" theorem~\cite{BAC+07}.
-Therefore, we refer to the class of differential equations solvable in a polylogarithmic time as the class of `fast-solvable' differential equations.
+With respect to complexity lower bounds, the class of differential equations we consider is similar to the class of `fast-forwardable' Hamiltonians~\cite{GSS21,AA17}: Hamiltonians that are simulatable in a sublinear time and do not violate the ``no-fast-forwarding" theorem~\cite{BAC+07}.
+Therefore, we refer to the class of differential equations solvable in polylogarithmic time as the class of `fast-solvable' differential~equations.

-The core of our methodology is utilizing wavelets for preconditioning (i.e., controlling the condition number of) the linear system associated with a PDE.
-Wavelets are versatile bases with appealing features~\cite{Mal09,Dau92,Bey92,mbm}, such as having local basis functions in both position and momentum space, making them advantageous for applications in quantum physics and computation~\cite{BP13,BRS+15,BSB+22,HTC+22,ES16,GSM+22}, and computational chemistry~\cite{HBB+16}.
-A notable feature of wavelets is that they provide an optimal preconditioner for a large class of operators by a simple diagonal preconditioner~\cite{DK92,dah01,CDD+01,jaf92,bey21}.
-The preconditioner is optimal in the sense that the preconditioned matrices have uniformly bounded condition numbers independent of their size; the condition number is constant and only depends on the wavelet~type (see FIG.~\ref{fig:precond}).
-The preconditioner is also a `structured' diagonal matrix with a particular structure on its diagonals; see FIG.~\ref{fig:precond}(b).
-We exploit the optimality and structure of the wavelet preconditioner to perform matrix manipulations on a quantum computer that leads to a polylogarithmic-time quantum algorithm for solving a discretized version of certain PDEs.
+The core of our methodology is utilizing wavelets for preconditioning (i.e., controlling the condition number of) the linear system obtained from discretizing a PDE.
+Wavelets form a versatile class of basis functions with appealing features~\cite{Dau92,Bey92,mbm}, such as spatial and frequency localization, making them advantageous for applications in quantum physics and computation~\cite{BP13,BRS+15,BSB+22,ES16,GSM+22}, and computational chemistry~\cite{HBB+16}.
+Notably, wavelets provide an optimal preconditioner for a large class of operators by a simple diagonal matrix~\cite{DK92,dah01,CDD+01,jaf92,bey21}.
+The preconditioner is optimal in the sense that the preconditioned matrices have uniformly bounded condition numbers independent of their size; the condition number is constant and only depends on the wavelet~type (Fig.~\ref{fig:precond}(e)).
+The diagonal preconditioner is also structured with a particular pattern on diagonal entries (Fig.~\ref{fig:precond}(b)).
+We exploit the optimality and structure of the wavelet preconditioner to perform matrix operations on a quantum computer that leads to a polylogarithmic-time quantum algorithm for solving a broad class of PDEs.